noelbnicolas/SensorsCode/README.md

   *}

   * The left and right sensor have a similar code with the differences on the channels
-  * First the sensor is cleared and a reading is taken which return the reading (ADC10MEM)
+  * First the sensor is cleared and a reading is taken which return the reading from the sensor(ADC10MEM)